 - Sign-in to iGoogle by using your Google account.

 - Now, simply Choose your location, type in your ZIP code and press the See your Page button.

 - As you as you press such button a new Google homepage will appear on your screen.
 The first widget on the left should tell your local weather forecast.

 - The good news is that you can display iGoogle even without a Google account.
 In fact, as soon as you fill in the blank fields, Google will save these personal settings in your Internet Browser.
 Having a Google account is a plus.
 Every time you clear your Internet cache, all your Google settings will be deleted as well.
 With a Google account all your settings won’t be saved locally on your computer, but on Google servers so that, no matter if you clear your computer from junk, no matter if you go to Alaska and use another computer, iGoogle and your personal weather forecast will always follow you!

 - google homepage weather

-- how do i add weather to my google homepage
+- add weather to my Home Page

-- add weather to google homepage
+- how select news weather for google homepage

 - How to Change and Use Timezone (Tzutil) in Windows 7